-Sure, you must be familiar with that funny little symbol on your mobile devices, that allows you to connect your devices via “Bluetooth”.
+You must be familiar with that little symbol on your mobile devices that allows you to connect your devices via “Bluetooth.”
 However, for most, the actual technology is mostly unknown.

 However, Bluetooth still remains a standard in the tech industry, even many years later.
 So, what is it about Bluetooth that makes it so special?

 Note: Click the links above to jump to a specific section.

-What is Bluetooth?
+What Is Bluetooth?

 In the modern tech age, most people are quite familiar with wireless technology.
 We can even charge our phones wirelessly these days.

-How does Bluetooth work?
+How Does Bluetooth Work?

-These frequencies are set apart from radio, and operate within their own self contained “spectrum”.
-This means that the channels are quite efficient, and use up very minimal amounts of power when in use.
+These frequencies are set apart from radio and operate within their own self-contained “spectrum.”
+This means that the channels are quite efficient and use up very minimal amounts of power when in use.

-They do this by using something called “spread spectrum frequency hopping“.
-This means that each device will use a different one of the 79 available frequencies at random.
-This is in order to avoid blocking any frequencies being used by the other connected devices.
+They do this by using something called “spread spectrum frequency hopping.”
+Each device will randomly use a different one of the 79 available frequencies.
+This is to avoid blocking any frequencies used by the other connected devices.

-What is the difference between Bluetooth and Wi-Fi?
+What Is the Difference Between Bluetooth and Wi-Fi?

-The main difference is that Bluetooth is used to connect electronic devices without cables while wi-fi provides high-speed data transfer over short distances without the need for a wire connection.
+The main difference is that Bluetooth connects electronic devices without cables, while wi-fi provides high-speed data transfer over short distances without the need for a wired connection.

-Bluetooth also uses far less power, and requires far less security than wi-fi by nature.
+Bluetooth also uses far less power and requires far less security than wi-fi by nature.
 In essence, Bluetooth is wireless communication on a small scale.
 Wi-fi is wireless communication on a massive scale.

-Is Bluetooth safe?
+Is Bluetooth Safe?

 In general, Bluetooth is incredibly secure and safe to use.
-Due to its small range, it is very unlikely that you will encounter any sort of Bluetooth network hacking.
+Due to its small range, it is very unlikely that you will encounter any Bluetooth network hacking.

 However, it is important to note that any form of wireless communication is less secure than wired.
 While Bluetooth does use various layers of encryption, there is still some risk involved by the very nature of wireless communication.

 In regards to other safety concerns, you can also rest assured.
 Bluetooth operates on its own set of frequencies, it cannot and does not interfere with other radio signals.
 For example, medical equipment will not be tampered with by the use of Bluetooth.

 It can also be used to connect computer peripherals to the computer itself.
-You might also use bluetooth to send photos or files to another cell phone or computer.
-Bluetooth is perfect for any form of short distance wireless communication.
+You might also use Bluetooth to send photos or files to another cell phone or computer.
+Bluetooth is perfect for any form of short-distance wireless communication.

-What are the limitations of Bluetooth?
+What Are the Limitations of Bluetooth?

-The most glaring limitation of bluetooth technology, is the available working radius.
-The frequencies that bluetooth operates on are really only viable for up to 33ft, and in come cases up to 100ft.
+The most glaring limitation of Bluetooth technology is the available working radius.
+The frequencies that Bluetooth operates on are only viable for up to 33ft and sometimes up to 100ft.
 However, beyond that, the technology itself doesn’t work.

-With all of the limitations that Bluetooth comes with, it might be simple to simply write it off as an “aging technology”.
-However, it is important to remember that bluetooth is so commonly used for a reason.
+With all of Bluetooth’s limitations, it might be simple to write it off as an aging technology.
+However, it is important to remember that Bluetooth is so commonly used for a reason.

-I would say we all have quite a bit to be thankful for, when it comes to Bluetooth.
+I would say we all have quite a bit to be thankful for when it comes to Bluetooth.
 Without it, wireless connectivity would not be what it is today.